 Only employees should have access to office spaces, server rooms, and company buildings.
 Staff must log all entries and exits, and security badges and biometrics should manage their access, particularly to areas containing sensitive data.
 Companies must set up surveillance systems within their premises to continuously monitor access.

 Physical security is essential because it complements cyber security measures.
-For example, server rooms that house sensitive data need to be physically secure to prevent unauthorized access that could lead to data breaches.
+For example, server rooms that house sensitive data must be physically secure to prevent unauthorized access that could lead to data breaches.
 It's not enough to have firewalls and encrypted networks; if someone can walk right in and access a terminal, then digital security measures are rendered useless.
 The same applies to the daily work habits of employees.
-If an employee walks away from their workstation without locking it, this leaves room for data abuse, data theft, or malware installation.
+If an employee leaves their workstation unlocked, it creates an opportunity for data abuse, theft, or malware installation.

 Cyber security includes implementing strict physical security protocols to prevent unauthorized access to areas that contain sensitive systems.
 Read our article on the fundamentals on data center physical and digital security.